 James Genone, Ph.D., is a Professor of Social Sciences at Minerva Schools at KGI and the Managing Director of Higher Education Innovation at Minerva Project.
 He oversees academic strategy, program design, and program delivery for Minerva’s higher education partnerships.
 He also works closely with Minerva’s Product Team to develop and refine the technology we use for curriculum design, instruction, and assessment of student learning.
 Previously he was Associate Dean of Undergraduate Studies at Minerva Schools at KGI, where he oversaw the Cornerstone courses for the undergraduate general education program and coordinated curriculum development across colleges.

-James Genone, Ph.D., is Associate Professor of Social Sciences and the Director of Curriculum Development at Minerva.
-Prior to joining Minerva, Professor Genone was Assistant Professor of Philosophy at Rutgers University, Camden.
-His areas of expertise include the philosophy of mind and cognitive science, and he has both taught and engaged in research on topics such as the nature of sensory consciousness, semantic reference, personal identity, and perceptual knowledge.
-Dr. Genone earned his Ph.D. in philosophy at the University of California, Berkeley, and was a postdoctoral teaching fellow the in the Introduction to the Humanities Program at Stanford University.
+Before joining Minerva, Dr. Genone was Assistant Professor of Philosophy at Rutgers University, Camden.
+His areas of expertise include the philosophy of mind and cognitive science, and he has both taught and engaged in research on topics such as the nature of sensory consciousness, semantic reference, personal identity, concept acquisition, and perceptual knowledge.
+Dr. Genone earned his Ph.D. in philosophy at the University of California, Berkeley, and was a postdoctoral fellow at Stanford University.